Tati-Maria/Tati-Maria/README.md

 # 💫 About Me:
-I am a front-end developer with a passion for creating intuitive<br>and visually appealing websites.<br>I have a strong foundation in HTML, CSS and Javascript and I'm always<br>looking to improve my skills and stay up to date with the latest web development<br>technologies.
+I am a front-end developer with a passion for technology<br>and design.<br>I have a strong foundation in HTML, CSS and Javascript and I'm always<br>looking to improve my skills and stay up to date with the latest web development<br>technologies.
 Here you will find some of my personal past projects and hopefully<br>soon my contribuitions to open-sources.<br><br>I am currently learning react.
 I enjoy staying active and learn about new things.<br><br>When I'm not coding or studying, I like to play games, watch movies, spend time with friends/<br>family etc.<br>

 ## 🌐 Socials: